GatorCogitate/cogitate_tool/README.md

 * Default: False
 * Flag: `-w` or `--web`

-Whether to show the detailed result in web interface.
+Determines if the detailed results of the tool's calculations will be shown in the web interface, based on the user's input.

 ##### Metric